JokerMartini/max-gpt/README.md

 # Overview
 This is simply a proof-of-concept for integrating ChatGPT AI into 3ds Max.
-This is a proof-of-concept integration of ChatGPT into Unity Editor.
+This is a proof-of-concept integration of ChatGPT into 3ds Max.

 # How do I install it?
 You have two options as listed below...